 This brings us to an end on how you can recover your blog post or page using Google Cache.
 It only works if you’ve already published your posts/pages before it has gone deleted.

 Method 5: Restoring Deleted WooCommerce Pages

 When you install WooCommerce, it automatically generates important pages for your WooCommerce store.
 Such as Cart, Shop, Checkout, and Account Management.
 These are important for your website because they help to run WooCommerce functions properly.

-However, sometimes you can accidentally delete any WooCommerce pages, then you can first try restoring it from WordPress Trash.
+However, sometimes you can accidentally delete any WooCommerce pages, then you can first try restoring them from WordPress Trash.
 But if you don’t find it in the Trash then you can restore it using this method.

 Here, all you’ve to do is create a similar page from your dashboard.
 For that, go to Pages >> Add New and then create a new page.

 Once you’ve created a new page, now you need to tell WooCommerce to use this page instead.
 Go to WooCommerce >> Settings page and from there switch to the Advanced tab in the right corner.